 Adidas Stan Smith Primeknit History

-In the early 1960’s, Horst Dassler, son of the founder of Adidas, had an ingenious idea of applying a full leather upper on a tennis shoe.
-This led to the creation of the first ever leather tennis footwear which was later on named after Robert Haillet, a skilled French tennis professional.
+The storied trail of the all-white Adidas leather sneaker began in early 1960s.
+Horst Dassler, son of Adi the founder of Adidas, had an ingenious idea of applying a full leather upper on a tennis shoe to help improve the performance of players.
+This concept led to the creation of the first ever leather tennis footwear which was later on named after Robert Haillet, a skilled French tennis professional.

-Haillet, however, retired and was replaced by Stan Smith, a two-time Grand Slam singles champion who was also the world’s top tennis player at that time.
-Although signed as the official endorser of the shoe, the models released in the 1970’s maintained the “Haillet” name.
-It was only in the year 1978 when the shoe was officially named “Stan Smith”.
+The Dasslers commissioned another athlete to endorse the all-white tennis shoe after Haillet retired from such sport.
+Haillet’s successor happened to be an American athlete by the name of Stan Smith, a two-time Grand Slam singles champion.
+Smith was also ranked as number one in the tennis world back in 1971.
+Although signed as the official endorser of the shoe, the models released in the 1970s maintained the “Haillet” name.
+It was only in the year 1978 when the shoe was officially named the “Stan Smith.”

-This minor confusion, however, did not affect the shoe’s status in the market.
+The seemingly identical style of the two tennis kicks may have created a bit of confusion to some consumers, but it didn’t affect the Stan Smith’s popularity in the market.
 In fact, in 1988, Adidas was listed in the Guinness World Records for the millions of pairs of Stan Smiths it sold.
 Recently, this shoe also became a fashion phenomenon as it was not only seen worn by average consumers but also by fashion connoisseurs.

-Since its debut, over one hundred limited editions have been produced.
-The Adidas Stan Smith Primeknit proved to be a promising addition to this sought-after line.
-A fusion of vintage style and innovative technology, this rendition, launched in 2014, continues to earn rave reviews for its timeless aesthetics, quality and enhanced comfort.
+Since the Stan Smith’s debut, over one hundred limited editions have been produced.
+The Adidas Stan Smith Primeknit, a mutation of the original shape, proved to be a promising addition to this sought-after line.
+A fusion of vintage style and innovative technology, this rendition, launched in 2014, continues to earn rave reviews for its timeless aesthetics, quality, and enhanced comfort.